openstf/setup-examples/README.md

 ![stf_cluster_architecture](docs/stf_cluster_architecture.png)

 We will be creating these clusters using Vagrant and VirtualBox.
 And then deploy various software components on these clusters.
-By the end of these tutorial, you will have a running STF on your VMs which you will be able to access on http://stf.mydomain.org from your browser.
+By the end of this tutorial, you will have a running STF on your VMs which you will be able to access on http://172.17.8.101 from your browser.
 Stay Excited!

 ## Setup